-While manufacturers recommend changing your cannula between once a week and once a month, the most important factor in deciding when to change your cannula is your health.
+While manufacturers recommend changing your cannula between once a week and once a month, the most critical factor in deciding when to change your cannula is your health.

-You should change the cannula anytime you have been ill or are going down something, to control bacteria.
+To control bacteria, you should change the cannula anytime you have been ill or are going down something.

-Make sure you have extra supplies on hand, so you can change the cannula whenever needed.
-Make sure to inventory your supplies and order longer before it runs out.
+Make sure you have extra supplies on hand to change the cannula whenever needed.
+Make sure to inventory your supplies and order long before it runs out.

 Oxygen cannulas are recognized as a primary option for delivering oxygen to patients.

-The reason for this preference is because they have a less intrusive application method and also leave the patient free to talk and eat without worry.
+This preference is because they have a less intrusive application method and leave the patient free to talk and eat without worry.

-A recent study shows that the administration of oxygen is significantly less effective for patients who use their nasal cannulas as a headband.
+A recent study shows that oxygen administration is significantly less effective for patients who use their nasal cannulas as a headband.

 However, patients have found clever new ways to use their nasal cannulas – as headbands, necklaces, or even single-sided earrings.

-Given the increasing demand from patients to use nasal cannulas in the most creative and ineffective way possible, nurses Erin Rose and Kerry Ryan decided to conduct their own study to determine the best way for patients to use nasal cannulas.
+Given the increasing demand from patients to use nasal cannulas most creatively and ineffectively possible, nurses Erin Rose and Kerry Ryan decided to conduct their study to determine the best way for patients to use nasal cannulas.

-The study included 10 patients who required oxygen administration to stay alive and each patient required a nasal cannula to receive oxygen.
+The study included ten patients who required oxygen administration to stay alive, and each patient required a nasal cannula to receive oxygen.

-The study found that in all 10 patients, the most effective way to use the nasal cannula is in the nostrils.
+The study found that the most effective way to use the nasal cannula in all ten patients is in the nostrils.